 Om ah hung

 These degenerate times have led some people of loose morals to take the robes of a monk or nun, motivated solely by their wish to better their lot or to find security.
 They wear the outer garb of a monastic—their maroon and yellow rags.
 They appropriate for their own sustenance precious offerings given in faith to the sangha.
 The colours of their robes are dark bluish and a faded yellow.
 They are seldom satisfied with what they have to eat and crave the food of others.
 They eat tormas that are offered to the deities, beg food from everyone they meet, seize food being distributed to the sangha, take the food that is offered out of devotion, scavenge for leftovers, stretch out their hands when in the dining hall, hold out their cup when drinks are being prepared, and drool when they see meat.
-A great spread of food fails to satisfy them, they readily part with their money for what looks like meat, even if it may not be, and they carry their meat and butter together.
+A great spread of food fails to satisfy them, they readily part with their money for what looks like meat, even if it may not be, and give the same value to meat and butter.

-They have little interest in representations of the enlightened body, speech and mind, and readily forget about them.
-They scavenge around rotting corpses like vultures and buy damaged goods as if they were made out of gold or silver.
+They have little respect for the representations of enlightened body, speech and mind, and readily forget about them.
+They scavenge around rotting corpses like vultures and treat the flesh of animals that died of infectious disease as if it was gold or silver.
 They beg for tea in summer, for butter in autumn and for wheat in winter.
 They come when they’re not invited, they crave things they don’t need, they get angry when they’re denied what they want, and they steal when people look away.
 Give them one thing and they’ll ask for two—the more you give, the more they ask for.

 I offer this sur offering of wisdom amrita to all such people who constantly expect something from others—those from the past, those who have died, those who are still living, and those still to come.
 May they be satisfied and find contentment.
 May they never experience any hunger or thirst.
 May so little as a tiny speck of food nourish them fully.
 May they never covet what other people pile on their plates.
 May they have a bright and healthy complexion, full stomachs and be naturally joyful.
 May they always practice the dharma and strive to purify their obscurations, and may they become worthy objects of faith and inspiration.